eboutahir/smiledetection/README.md

 Setting up CUDA GPU computing with Tensorflow
 In this following video are the steps I took to use get my GPU to start training neural networks. https://www.youtube.com/watch?v=io6Ajf5XkaM

-I have used a NVIDIA GTX 1070 GPU for this project to speed up computing times.
+I have used a NVIDIA GT 630M GPU for this project to speed up computing times.

 ## Data Required for this project
 https://github.com/opencv/opencv